 If you can’t decide — and we admit it will be very hard to choose what to eat — you can get a Sip and Savor Pass.
 The pass costs $42 and comes with coupons that can be redeemed for food and nonalcoholic beverages.
-Annual passholders get a discount of $39 and special passholder lanyard.
-The Sip and Savor Pass is good at any of the above Festival Marketplaces as well as Lucky Fortune Cookery and Paradise Garden Grill through Feb.
-9.
+Annual passholders usually get a discount of $39 and a special passholder lanyard.
+The Sip and Savor Pass is good at any of the above Festival Marketplaces as well as Lucky Fortune Cookery and Paradise Garden Grill through the end of Lunar New Year.

 To save time, you can now use mobile order to order your food from the festival booths and quick-service restaurants.
 Sadly, you cannot combine a Sip and Savor Pass with your Mobile Order.
 Another way to save time is to find the food booth with the shortest line.
 Order several of your foods at once and take your receipt to each booth to collect your food.
 We love skipping lines!
 You'll find plenty of seating where you can enjoy your testes and treats in the Paradise Gardens festival area.